 Accordingly, you should be sure that the insurance company is correctly defining your occupation, otherwise, the insurance company may evaluate your claim improperly and you may be denied benefits.
 You should consider contacting an attorney if you believe the insurance company made an error in defining your own occupation.

 Any Occupation Long-Term Disability Policies

-Some long-term disability policies have a very broad any occupation definition of disability and simply state that you must be disabled from working in any occupation.
-Policies that provide a simple or vague any occupation definition of disability can cause issues with your claim because it allows to the insurance company to consider most jobs in the national economy and opens the door for the insurance company to argue that if you can do any work, even on a part-time basis, you are no longer entitled to long-term disability benefits.
+Some long-term disability policies have a very broad any occupation definition of disability and simply state that you must be disabled from working in any job whatsoever, not just your regular occupation.
+Policies that provide a simple or vague definition of disability can cause issues with your claim because it allows the insurance company to consider most jobs in the national economy and opens the door for the insurance company to argue that if you can do any work, even on a part-time basis, you are no longer entitled to long-term disability benefits.

 Even when it is clear that you are disabled from both your own and any occupation, insurance companies do not always do what they are supposed to do for business reasons.
 Regardless of whether your policy has an any gainful occupation definition of disability, you should still consider contacting an attorney if your claim is transitioning to the any occupation definition to make sure that your claim is strong and is being handled correctly by the insurance company.